-The Clean Air Act (42 U.S.C.
-Section 7401) requires that federal standards be set to limit the maximum levels of pollutants in the outdoor air.
+The Clean Air Act (42 U.S.C Section 7401) requires that federal standards be set to limit the maximum levels of pollutants in the outdoor air.
 Each state is responsible for developing plans to achieve and maintain the standards, known as state implementation plans (SIPs).
 The rules set forth in the plans are enforced by the states; however, the rules are also federally enforceable once the plans have received federal approval.
 These plans are the framework for each state's program to protect air quality.

-Attainment classified areas are where the air quality meets National Ambient Air Quality Standards (NAAQS).
-Areas that do not meet NAAQS and have been designated as such are classified as Non-Attainment.
 In areas where the air quality has improved to the point that the National Ambient Air Quality Standards (NAAQS) are no longer exceeded, the implementation plan remains in effect and a maintenance plan is prepared to demonstrate how the air will be kept clean for the next twenty years or longer.
 These maintenance plans become part of the SIP.
-Areas that are undetermined as to their classification and still under review are considered Unclassified.

 The SIPs in Utah and Arizona are primarily focused on the population centers in each respective state where non-attainment areas exist.
-Non-attainment areas do not exist in the LPP Project area (UDAQ 2011c) (AAQD 2011).
+Non-attainment areas do not exist in the LPP Project area (UDAQ 2006) (ADEQ 2010).